-As of the date hereof, there are two women directors on the Board and one additional female nominee as a director at the Meeting, representing 37.5% of the eight (8) directors nominated for election as directors at the Meeting and 42.9% of the seven (7) independent directors nominated as directors at the Meeting.
-In addition, as of the date hereof, two (2) of the five (5) senior officers are female, representing 40.0% of the senior officers of the Corporation.
+As of the date hereof, there are three (3) women directors on the Board, representing 37.5% of the eight (8) directors nominated for election as directors at the Meeting and 50.00% of the six (6) independent directors nominated as directors at the Meeting.
+In addition, as of the date hereof, two (2) of the six (6) senior officers are female, representing 33.33% of the senior officers of the Corporation.